-Finding the right women’s lingerie for your body type used to be difficult for women.
+Finding the right women’s lingerie for your body type used to be difficult for women, whether it was for the honeymoon or a sexy valentines lingerie set.
 Because of the varying body types today, the mystery of underwear seems to have been simplified – or so we thought…

 With the evolution of fancy lingerie spanning centuries, you’d think that the only thing there is to know is that the longer it stays around, the more it will shrink into manageable pieces.
 But evolution dictates that there is more than meets the eye, even with women’s undergarments and body shapers.